Searching for details:

 Despite darkness and cold weather, the crew was successfully extracted from the descent module within 30 minutes after landing.

-Back in orbit, the departure of Soyuz TMA-17M will officially mark the beginning of Expedition 46 aboard the station under the continued command of NASA astronaut Scott Kelly, who is on a nearly year-long mission.
+Back in orbit, the departure of Soyuz TMA-17M officially marked the beginning of Expedition 46 aboard the station under the continued command of NASA astronaut Scott Kelly, who is on a nearly year-long mission.
 Along with his crewmates Mikhail Kornienko, (also spending a year in space) and Sergey Volkov of Roskosmos, the three-person crew will operate the station for four days until the arrival of three new crew members.
 NASA astronaut Tim Kopra, Russian cosmonaut Yuri Malenchenko and British astronaut Tim Peake, representing the European Space Agency, are scheduled to launch from Baikonur, on Dec.
 15, 2015, onboard the Soyuz TMA-19 spacecraft.

 Planned landing timeline for Soyuz TMA-17M on Dec.
 11, 2015, Moscow Time: